ctu-vras/electronic-io/electronic_io/README.md

 These also specify the two ROS nodes that are expected to be running: a board node (exposing the pins), and a devices node (handling the devices).

+See the [`examples` folder](examples) for inspiration how the nodes and configs can be used and configured.